-- Does the proposal fit the intended purpose, guidelines, and program requirements?
+- Does the proposed work fit the intended purpose, guidelines, and program requirements?

 - How essential is the student to furthering the project?

-- Is the student contribution made clear in the proposal?
+- Is the student contribution made clear in the application?

 - Does the faculty researcher have a mentoring plan or clear and specific goals for the mentoring?

 - Participation in the professional development series as well as the Summer Undergraduate Research Program Fall Showcase are required